MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/word.md

 :::image type="content" source="media/word/insertimageword.png" alt-text="Screenshot of action to insert an image in a Word instance":::

 >[!NOTE]
-> Word actions in Power Automate for desktop are compatible with Microsoft Word 2013 or newer, ensuring seamless integration with any version of Microsoft Word from 2013 onwards.
+> Word actions in Power Automate for desktop are compatible with Microsoft Word 2013 or later versions.

 ## Launch Word